 There are Airbnb experiences available in almost every city you can visit.
 With most experiences conducted in group settings, they will offer an opportunity to bond with other travellers as well as learn or enjoy something from a local’s perspective.

-If you haven't already signed up for Airbnb, remember to use my referral link for £25 free travel credit or equivalent in your currency.
+If you haven’t already signed up for Airbnb, remember to use my referral link for up to $44 free travel credit or equivalent in your currency.

 7. Facebook Groups